Academic Support Services

 The Center for Student Success (CSS) provides academic and career counseling for all students.
 Academic advising for transfer students is coordinated in the CSS.
 The Center administers Monmouth's Early Warning System (MEWS) for several student populations including first year students, athletes, and undeclared sophomores.
 MEWS is utilized to identify students who are experiencing academic difficulty and connects them to their advisors and/or appropriate learning resources across campus.
 Advising for undeclared sophomores is designed to help with exploration of different majors while taking courses that satisfy degree requirements.
 Students are required to declare a major no later than the end of sophomore year.
 Additionally, throughout the year, the CSS offers numerous workshops related to academic, personal, and career topics.

-Many services and resources are available in the CSS to assist students with career exploration, career planning, part-time employment, cooperative education, internships, service learning opportunities, experiential education, and job placement.
+Career Development offers many services and resources in order to assist students with career exploration, career planning, part-time employment, internships, experiential education, and job placement.
 Students are provided assistance in exploring their career values, interests, and skills.

-All students have the opportunity to attend career fairs and meet with many prospective employers who visit the University at the invitation of Career Services.
+All students have the opportunity to attend career fairs and meet with many prospective employers who visit the University at the invitation of Career Development.
 In preparation, students are given professional assistance in writing effective résumés and in acquiring interviewing skills to make the fullest possible use of these opportunities.
 In order to maintain close ties between the University and its students after graduation, Monmouth continues to offer these services to alumni.
-Opportunities are available to students and alumni through Hawks Career Link, our online job board.
+Job opportunities are available to students and alumni through Handshake, our online job board.

 The CSS provides administrative support for the Experiential Education requirement.
 Please refer to the Experiential Education Requirements section of this catalog for a complete description of the requirement and the related Web site.